cass-community/cass-community.github.io/_software/README.md

 ## License information

 This field should contain the SPDX expression for the applicable license.
 In most cases, this will be an SPDX short identifier (https://spdx.org/licenses/), but it may be an actual expression.
 The most common expressions will use WITH to add an exception to a short identifier.
-In the case of a multiply-licensed package it may be of the form "(id-A OR id-B)" where id-A and id-B are short identifiers.
+In the case of a multiply-licensed package it may be of the form "id-A OR id-B" where id-A and id-B are short identifiers.
 Note that SPDX is meant to be quite specific about the license, so matching is fairly strict.
 The SPDX website offers a tool to identify the appropriate license from the text (https://tools.spdx.org/app/check_license/), though it can sometimes have a tough time matching text from the wild.
-Pay careful attention to variants of licenses which appear as separate entries in the SPDX license list.
+Often, cutting out text that's clearly extraneous to the license (such as copyright assertions or funding acknowledgements) Pay careful attention to variants of licenses which appear as separate entries in the SPDX license list.
 For example, BSD-3-Clause vs BSD-3-Clause-LBNL.

 ** Important guidance:**

 * SPDX doesn't provide a simple, succinct way of saying that a product is a collection of packages, each with its own license.
-We use the non-standard phrase `per member package` to indicate this.
+We use the non-standard phrase `per-member-package` to indicate this.
+The hyphens are important to give the expression the same form as an SPDX license identifier, so it can be parsed in the same way.
 * If you have a license that's not in the SPDX license list, they recommend that you request that it be added to the list.
 We encourage maintainers to do this, and in the mean time, they should leave this field blank.

 ## OpenSSF Best Practices badge information